uptime-com/uptime-private-location/README.md

 - It is no longer necessary or recommended to provide `--security-opt seccomp=./seccomp-config.json` when running this new version.

+- Running Virus/Malware checks in a private location is no longer supported.
+This check does not require any access to internal resources, so there is no benefit from running it from a private location.

 ## Usage Commands (via CLI)